OCA/event/crm_event/README.rst

 Usage
 =====

-To link a lead or opportunity to an event category:
+To link a lead or opportunity to an event type:

 1. Go to *CRM > Pipeline* and pick one lead.
 2. Go to the lead form.
-3. Use the new field *Event category*.
+3. Use the new field *Event type*.

-To know if there are events planned of a certain category:
+To know if there are events planned of a certain type:

 1. Go to *Events > Configuration > Event Templates* and pick one.
 2. Use the new *Events* smart button.